cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Introduction

-* first paragraph summarizes the intro grid. three sentences.
+* first paragraph summarizes the intro grid.
+Three sentences.

-With a growing awareness of the value of data, a multitude of data and knowledge platforms are emerging.
-With more data avaialbe the effective reuse of data gets more important.
+With a growing awareness on the value of data, a multitude of data management and knowledge platforms are emerging.
+With a growing pool of available data the need to use and reuse the data effectively grows as well.
+This requires effective tools for data access, exploration, and to describe data with metadata.

 ### Many data